wix/Detox/docs/APIRef.MockingOpenWithURL.md

   });
 ```

-#### Mocking Opening URL on a Launched App
+## Mocking Opening with a URL on a Launched App

 ```js
 await device.openURL({url: 'scheme://some.url', sourceApp: 'com.apple.mobilesafari'});
 ```

-## iOS Requirements

-This API requires that the [`application:openURL:options:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623112-application?language=objc) method is implemented in the application delegate.
-The legacy deprecated [`application:openURL:sourceApplication:annotation:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623073-application?language=objc) method is not supported.